Condor Ferries

 Travel insurance for over 70s with pre-existing medical conditions

-Over 70s travel insurance caters to seniors by providing additional medical protection.
-Travel insurance for the over 70s is more expensive, due to the increased risk of illness or injury and the likelihood of making a claim.
-When choosing insurance, you need to consider potential medical costs, emergency treatment abroad, medical equipment/aids, and prescription medicine you need coverage for.
+Over 70s travel insurance caters to seniors by providing additional medical protection taking into consideration pre-existing medical conditions.
+Travel insurance for the over 70s is more expensive due to the increased risk of illness or injury and likelihood of making a claim.
+When choosing travel insurance, you need to consider potential medical costs, emergency treatment abroad, medical equipment/aids, and prescription medicine you need coverage for.

 Some providers specialise in covering medical conditions, offering tailored policies with comprehensive protection.
-Some providers may require medical screening to determine the severity of your condition and the level of coverage required.
-This involves reviewing your medical history and any medication you’re taking.
+Others may require medical screening to determine the severity of your condition and the level of cover required.

 Being transparent regarding all medical conditions helps insurance providers assess the risk accurately and offer a policy covering your specific needs.